 With just a few dark brown balayaged pieces, you could have an adorable change in your look.
-These layers provide a face framing and brightening effect without you needing to cut your hair for traditional layers.
+These face-framing highlights on dark brown locks add a brightening effect without you needing to cut your hair for traditional layers.

-If you’re the type who doesn’t like spending too much time on your hair, this effortless style plus the shoulder length cut is perfect for you.
-These golden highlights on dark brown hair easily add dimension and texture to the hair without needing much work.
+If you’re the type who doesn’t like spending too much time on your dark brown hair, these golden highlights with an effortless hairstyle plus the shoulder-length cut is perfect for you!
+These highlights not only give a lighter shade to dark brown roots, but they also add dimension and texture to the hair.

-A gorgeous dimensional hair can be achieved by the perfect combination of warm highlights on dark brown hair and lowlights.
-This light balayage really lifts up the dark chocolate base and gives depth to it.
+Gorgeous dimensional hair can be achieved by the perfect combination of warm highlights and lowlights on dark brunette locks.
+This light brown hair balayage really lifts up the dark chocolate base and gives depth to it.